Creating a React-based Chess Game with WASM Bots in TypeScript

 The React Interface

-The game interface itself leverages the willb335/chessboardjsx React-component to provide the Chessboard implemention.
-I also use a typed CSS Modules Stylesheet to cleanly seperate out the desired client-side styling concerns.
-The user is able to specifiy weather each player is User-based or Bot-based, and if Bot-based which configuration they would like to use.
+The game interface itself leverages the willb335/chessboardjsx React component to provide the Chessboard implementation.
+I also use a typed CSS Modules Stylesheet to cleanly separate out the desired client-side styling concerns.
+The user is able to specify whether each player is user-based or Bot-based, and if Bot-based which configuration they would like to use.

 const BotSelector: React.FC<{